Bigshan/naoqi_sublime_text_plugin/README.md

 <li>Tabbed completion of method arguments after a method with arguments selected.</li>
 <li>Currently for NAOqi v1.14, but there is a Python documentation crawler included if you want to build completions for another version of NAOqi.</li>
 </ol>
+e.g. if you want to know what methods are available to do with speech, start typing 'ALTextToSpeechProxy', you will probably only need to type 'ALTe' (plus hit CTRL+Space if completions window not enabled) and you will see all the methods for ALTextToSpeechProxy.

 <h2>Installation:</h2>
 <ol>